 The Norfolk Broads

-The Norfolk Broads National Park is a 125 mile network of rivers and lakes, making it a fascinating habitat for birds and aquatic wildlife in the UK.
+The Norfolk Broads National Park is a 125 mile network of rivers and lakes, making it a fascinating habitat for birds and aquatic wildlife in the UK as well as a great day out in Norfolk.
 Lucky visitors could spot osprey, terns, swallowtails and even otters on a walk, cycle or boat trip through the park.
 Being so big, it’s certainly not a place you could or would even want to visit in a day, so make sure you plan well in advance!

 Ranworth Broad (20 minutes north of Norwich) is perhaps your best chance of seeing otters.
 The Norfolk Wildlife Trust runs guided boat trips across the broad, meaning you could even see otters in the water!
 The best time to go is either spring or summer.
 Remember that otters are nocturnal, so I’d recommend visiting as soon as the reserve opens at dawn or just before it closes at dusk.

 Farne Islands, Northumberland

 There are lots of beautiful places to visit in Northumberland.
 And as David Attenborough’s favourite place to spot wildlife in the UK, the Farne Islands absolutely deserve to be on my list!
 The islands off the coast of Northumberland are home to thousands of grey seals, with hundreds more born every year.
 As well as one of the largest seal colonies in the UK, it’s also where 150,000 birds call home, including puffins, Arctic terns, guillemots and more.